Electronic Money Institution (EMI) Lithuania

 We listen to you to understand your business, your customers and your requirements.

 Our service extends beyond licencing and compliance.
 We spend significant time understanding our clients, their culture, ambitions and roadmap.
 We understand where they are and where they want to be and achieve.
 We help them achieve this transition.
 In addition to our above services, we help our clients with related and third-party services, to enable them to offer payment services smoothly.

-With our authorised electronic money institution (EMI) licence authorisation service, we will discuss your requirements and the payment services you wish to offer.
+With our electronic money institution (EMI) licence authorisation service, we will discuss your requirements and the payment services you wish to offer.
 We will assess your business model, directors and senior management team, their experience and suitability as well as your governance (risk & compliance), operations, structure, business model and viability, to ensure that you will meet the regulator's requirements.
-Following our assessment, we will provide you with a realistic and honest assessment on application strength, as well as making our recommendations.
+Following our assessment, we will provide you with a realistic and honest assessment of application strength, as well as making our recommendations.

 EXAMPLES OF E-MONEY YOU CAN OFFER